-Required Vaccinations Description Measles, Mumps, Rubella (MMR) Two doses administered at least 28 days apart.
-A positive MMR titer (blood test) will be accepted in lieu of this series if no records are available.
-Meningococcal Single dose administered within the last five years.
-If vaccine was given after the age of 16, you do not need another one.
-Tetanus, Diptheria, Acellular Pertussis (Tdap) Single dose administered within the last ten years.
-Varicella Two doses of Varicella-containing vaccine administered at least 28 days apart.
-If a student had chicken pox as a child, a positive titer (blood test) will be accepted in lieu of this vaccination series.
+Required Vaccinations Description • COVID-19 Two doses (one dose of J&J), and one booster dose (two doses for those over 50 years of age or those over 12 years of age who are immunocompromised). • Measles, Mumps, Rubella (MMR) Two doses administered at least 28 days apart.
+A positive MMR titer (blood test) will be accepted in lieu of this series if no records are available. • Meningococcal Single dose administered within the last five years.
+If vaccine was given after the age of 16 you do not need another one. • Tetanus, Single dose administered within the last ten years.

-Required Vaccinations for Description
+Diphtheria, Acellular Pertussis (Tdap)

+Varicella Two doses of Varicella-containing vaccine administered at least 28 days will be accepted in lieu of this vaccination series.

+Apart.
+If a student had chicken pox as a child, a positive titer (blood test)

-At-Risk Individuals
+Required Vaccination for At-Risk Individuals

-Tuberculin (TB) Any student coming from or returning from a high risk country must obtain an updated TB Skin Test annually.
+Tuberculin (TB) Any student coming from or returning from a high-risk country must obtain an updated TB Skin Test annually.
 If a student has a positive TB Skin Test, then a chest x-ray taken within the last year is required.

-Recommended Vaccinations Description

-Hepatitis A Two dose vaccine series.
-A positive Hepatitis A titer (blood test) will be accepted in lieu of this vaccination if no records are available.

-Hepatitis B Three dose vaccine series.
-A positive Hepatitis B titer (blood test) will be accepted in lieu of this vaccine series if no records are available.

-Meningitis B Two dose vaccine series

-HPV Three dose vaccine series

-Influenza Single dose annually
+Skill rest, their a chest x-ray taken within the last year is required.
+Recom mended Vaccinations Hepatitis A Description Two dose vaccine series.
+A positive Hepatitis A titer (blood test) will be accepted in lieu of this vaccination if no records are available. • Hepatitis B Three dose vaccine series.
+A positive Hepatitis B titer (blood test) will be accepted in lieu of this vaccine series if no records are available. • Meningitis B Two dose vaccine series • HPV Three dose vaccine series • Influenza Single dose annually

+Polio

-Polio Primary series in childhood with IPV alone, OPV alone, or IPV/OPV sequentially
+Primary series in childhood with IPV alone, OPV alone, or IPV/OPV

+Sequentially

-Timeline - Students must provide all immunization documentation to the College's Wellness Center before arriving on campus for classes, moving into the residence halls, or participating in any official College function.
+Timeline Students must provide all immunization documentation to the College's Wellness Center before arriving on campus for classes, moving into the residence halls, or participating in any official College function.
 (Note: if you are unable to meet this timeline due to extenuating circumstances, please contact the Wellness Center Director or Dean of students to make alternative arrangements).
 Students who have an incomplete immunization record as of the 8th day of classes will have a hold placed on their account, and will not be able to register for the following semester.
 In addition, students with incomplete records may be removed from the residence halls and/or in-person courses until all requirements are met (no refunds available).
 Students participating in intercollegiate sports who have incomplete immunization records will not be allowed to practice or compete until they are compliant with the College's immunization policy.